Human Cognition in Machines: A Unified Perspective of World Models

-\subsubsection{Motivation.}
+\subsubsection{\textbf{Motivation.}}

-Reinforcement Learning techniques instill external motivation through reward signals into World Models using a reward function defined external to the World Model itself.
-To enable \textbf{\textit{imagination}} or hypothetical reasoning, as described by Eq.~\eqref{eq:action}, requires an observable reward functional $r(z_t)$~\cite{hansen2023td,wu2505rlvr,hao2025neural,khanzada2025indrive,maytie2025multimodal,nachkov2025dream}.
+Reinforcement Learning (RL) techniques instill external motivation into world models through reward signals, using a reward function defined external to the world model itself.
+Enabling \textbf{\textit{imagination}} or hypothetical reasoning, as described by Eq.~\eqref{eq:action}, requires an observable reward functional $R(z_t)$~\cite{hansen2024td,wu2026rlvr,hao2025neural,khanzada2025indrive,maytie2025multimodal,nachkov2025dream}.
 Multi-task learning allows the pursuit of multiple goals~\cite{maytie2025multimodal} and can help align models to the physical world when trained with an appropriate reward signal~\cite{le2025gravity}.
-Researchers construct RL agents as a potential solution to artificial general intelligence assuming that their reward signal is sufficient~\cite{silver2021reward}.
-However, often RL provides training mechanisms for World Models using hand-crafted reward signals that do not generalize~\cite{rupprecht2022survey} and rewards that are misaligned with the intended operational goal~\cite{amodei2016concrete,hadfield2017off}.
-As such, they require additional interventions such as Reinforcement Learning from Human Feedback in some applications~\cite{puyin2025quantiphy,lin2025exploring}.
+Researchers construct RL agents as a potential solution to artificial general intelligence, assuming that their reward signal is sufficient~\cite{silver2021reward}.
+However, often RL provides training mechanisms for world models using hand-crafted reward signals that do not generalize~\cite{rupprecht2022survey} and rewards that are misaligned with the intended operational goal~\cite{amodei2016concrete,hadfield2017off}.
+As such, they require additional interventions such as Reinforcement Learning from Human Feedback in some applications~\cite{puyin2026quantiphy,lin2025exploring}.

-\paragraph{Intrinsic Motivation.} Promising research directions exist, such as maximizing influence over future states~\cite{klyubin2005empowerment} or minimizing energy (i.e. surprise)~\cite{friston2016active,pezzulo2024active,friston2025active} in exploring learning objectives and training mechanisms decoupled from an externally defined and action-based reward signal.
-Both maximizing influence of future states, and active inference are compatible with the state-based reward function described in Eq.~\eqref{eq:action}.
-Active inference formalizes ``minimizing surprise'' as the minimization of variational free energy, a tractable upper bound on negative log model evidence, which decomposes into accuracy and complexity and extends to action selection through expected free energy that balances information gain and value.
-Concretely, given a latent World Model with states $z_t$, observations $o_t$, and actions $a_t$, the generative model is defined as
+\paragraph{Intrinsic Motivation.} Promising research directions exist, such as maximizing influence over future states~\cite{klyubin2005empowerment} or minimizing energy (i.e. surprise)~\cite{friston2016active,pezzulo2024active,friston2025active} to explore with training mechanisms decoupled from an externally defined and action-based reward signal.
+Both maximizing the influence of future states and active inference are compatible with the state-based reward function described in Eq.~\eqref{eq:action}.
+Active Inference formalizes ``minimizing surprise'' as the minimization of variational free energy, a tractable upper bound on negative log model evidence, which decomposes into accuracy and complexity and extends to action selection through expected free energy that balances information gain and value.
+Concretely, given a latent world model with states $z_t$, observations $o_t$, and actions $a_t$, the generative model is defined as

 Inference proceeds by introducing an approximate posterior $q_\phi(z_{1:T} \mid o_{1:T})$ and minimizing the variational free energy

 which upper bounds the surprise $-\log p_\theta(o_{1:T})$.
 This objective decomposes as